MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 You can access MS Collaborate using the friendly link:  [https://aka.ms/collaborate](https://aka.ms/collaborate).

 Sign-in using your Dev Center credentials, as either an individual or as a member of a company or organization.
 Before using MS Collaborate, you will need to register for Dev Center.
-For more information, see [Onboarding to Microsoft Collaborate](onboarding.md).
+For more information, see [Register with Microsoft Collaborate](registration.md).

 ## Programs and Engagements